Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Discussion

-Introducing intrinsic CW bias ($\mu < 0$) in both cells breaks the symmetry.
-With homogeneous parameters, some directional preference emerges, but the bias is weak and depends sensitively on parameters choices (Fig.~4F).
-However, when we additionally introduce heterogeneity --- specifically difference in velocity alignment timescales ($\tau_{VA}^{(1)} \neq \tau_{VA}^{(2)}$) between cells, representing differences in how quickly cells reorient their polarity --- robust and tunable bias emerges.
-Parameter sweeps uncover an effective bifurcation in the $\xi, \tau_{VA}$ plane (Fig.~5): when polarization response is fast relative to mechanical timescales, CW bias is maintained; when slow, the system counterintuitively reverses to CCW despite both cells having CW intrinsic bias.
-The $\tau_{VA}$ heterogeneity creates a ``tilting dumbbell'' where the faster-responding cell ``leads'' while the slower cell anchors (Fig.~4G), producing the observed $60\%$ CW bias and faster rotation of CW versus CCW doublets.
+We first tested whether a movement bias can emerge from such dynamics across the parameter regime, including whether cell-to-cell variability was considered.
+Parameter variability in the strength of cell polarity, cell-cell interaction, polarity re-orientation timescale, or frictional drag always resulted in a 50/50 CW/CCW directional split (Fig.~\ref{fig:doublet_round0_results}, Fig.~S2).
+This demonstrates that mechanical or biochemical changes alone cannot break rotational symmetry.
+A symmetry-breaking mechanism is required.
+Introducing a mild and random intrinsic CW tilt ($\mu < 0$) in the polarity machinery of each cell breaks symmetry.
+With symmetric parameter changes across the doublet, some directional preference emerges, but the bias is weak and depends sensitively on parameter choices (Fig.~\ref{fig:doublet_round1_results}A).
+However, when we introduce doublet asymmetry --- specifically a difference in velocity alignment timescales ($\tau_{VA}^{(1)} \neq \tau_{VA}^{(2)}$) between cells, representing differences in how quickly cells re-orient their polarity axis in the direction of their velocity --- robust and tunable bias emerges.
+The assumption is also biologically motivated; there is a measurable asymmetry in the stored mechanical energy between doublets reported in~\cite{Badih2025}.
+Parameter sweeps uncover an effective bifurcation in the $\xi, \tau_{VA}$ plane (Fig.~\ref{fig:doublet_biasmodulation}): when the polarity response is fast relative to mechanical timescales, CW bias is maintained and even amplified; when it is slow, the system counterintuitively reverses directionality to CCW despite both cells having CW intrinsic bias.
+The $\tau_{VA}$ heterogeneity creates a ``tilting dumbbell'' where the faster-responding cell ``leads,'' while the slower cell anchors (Fig.~\ref{fig:doublet_round1_results}D), producing the observed $60\%$ CW bias, a reduction in the percentage of coherent rotations, and a faster rotation of CW versus CCW doublets.

-Our model predicts homogeneous doublets should exhibit a high percentage of coherent rotation (~95\%) with no directional bias.
-Daughter HUVEC pairs --- which lack developed mechanical differences—confirm this prediction: 95\% of daughter doublets rotate coherently (versus only 5\% exhibiting non-coherent switching), with an equal 50/50 CW/CCW split among the rotating pairs.
-In contrast, non-daughter (heterogeneous) pairs show 80\% coherent rotation with 60\% CW bias among rotating doublets (Fig.~4H).
-This validates that pre-existing heterogeneity, not emergent collective properties, is necessary for directional bias.
-The finding suggests tissue-level cell-to-cell variability may be functionally utilized to generate directional information during morphogenesis.
+Our framework predicts that symmetric doublets should exhibit a high percentage of coherent rotation (95\%) with no directional bias.
+Experiments with daughter HUVEC pairs --- which lack developed mechanical differences --- confirm this modeling prediction: 95\% of daughter doublets rotate coherently (versus only 5\% exhibiting non-coherent switching), with an equal 50/50 CW/CCW split among the rotating pairs (Fig.~\ref{fig:doublet_round1_results}E).
+In contrast, non-daughter (asymmetric) pairs show 80\% coherent rotation with a 60\% CW bias among rotating doublets.
+The finding suggests that tissue-level cell-to-cell variability may be functionally utilized to generate directional information during morphogenesis.